Judd Greenstein: Life and career

 Judd Greenstein was born and raised in Manhattan, and attended Hunter College Elementary School and Hunter College High School.
 He received his undergraduate degree from Williams College, and his masters in music composition from the Yale School of Music where he studied with Martin Bresnick, Aaron Jay Kernis, and Ezra Laderman.
 Shortly after Yale, Greenstein began to draw attention in the New York classical scene for the pulse-driven quality and "impressive confidence" of his music, which was being performed at Carnegie Hall, Tanglewood Music Center, and the Tribeca New Music Festival.
 The New Yorker critic Alex Ross also regularly lauded the exciting freshness of Greenstein's work as early as 2005.
 Since then he has received dozens of commissions, and has had his music performed at leading classical music festivals including Bang on a Can Marathon Concerts, Tanglewood, the Carlsbad Music Festival, and the MATA Festival.

 In addition to his work as a composer, Greenstein has tirelessly demonstrated his support for new music and young composers through various forms of curation and community organization.
 Since 2008, he has served as co-director of the non-profit label New Amsterdam Records along with William Brittelle and Sarah Kirkland Snider.
 He describes the label as being dedicated to supporting artists "whose work is a reflection of truly integrated music influences," which has subsequently placed it at the forefront of the indie-classical music scene.
 In 2011, Greenstein curated the Ecstatic Music Festival at Merkin Concert Hall, giving indie-classical and indie-pop artists like Owen Pallett, Shara Nova, Julianna Barwick, and Victoire an "uptown" arena to showcase their sophisticated endeavors.
 The festival has been compared to the genre-indifferent Bang on a Can, but with less of the latter's highbrow intimidation and intellectualized atmosphere.

 In 2014, Greenstein, together with Michi Wiancko, composed the score for the feature film The Mend, which premiered at the SXSW Film Festival in March 2014.
+In 2015, Four on the Floor (2006) was performed in a premiere [as arranged] at the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.